kanidm/kanidm_ppa_automation/README.md

 ## Release process

-To cut a new release after upstream releases perform the following steps:
+To cut a new release after upstream does, perform the following steps:

 1. Modify `.github/workflows/create-apt-repo.yml`:
    - Update the matrix category map to bump versions, prefer a tag `ref`.